 That's the good news, along with the financial health of LEI that the Lean Community has created through purchase of our products.
 But after some additional hansei this past year, we concluded that we need to do more.
 We've therefore decided to take a big leap in both the activities and the objectives of LEI that we are announcing today.

-* We will expand our knowledge of what it really takes to create a Lean Enterprise -- from the CEO down -- by launching a series of high-level partnerships with a range of companies.
-To lead this effort I've asked
+- We will expand our knowledge of what it really takes to create a Lean Enterprise -- from the CEO down -- by launching a series of high-level partnerships with a range of companies.
+To lead this effort I've asked Dave Logozzo to join us as President of Lean Enterprise Partners.
+Dave and I have worked together closely over the past six years on the LEI/Delphi partnership where Dave led the Delphi effort as Executive Director of Lean Enterprise.

 Chairman and CEO